github-technology-partners/AI1894S-Accelerate-with-AI/README.md

 Welcome to our workshop materials!
 Below are the steps we'll be walking through to build your own Copilot Extension.

-A continued discussion is available [here](https://github.com/orgs/community/discussions/142312)!
+A continued discussion is available [here](https://github.com/orgs/community/discussions/142312) and thank you for attending!

 ## Workshop steps